manheim/tfwrapper/README.md

   terraform with the ``-target`` flag as Rake task arguments, i.e. ``bundle exec rake tf:destroy[aws_instance.foo[1]]`` or ``bundle exec rake tf:destroy[aws_instance.foo[1],aws_instance.bar[2]]``; see the [destroy documentation](https://www.terraform.io/docs/commands/destroy.html) for more information.
-* __tf:set_remote__ - used as a prerequisite for other tasks; configure TerraForm to point to the Consul remote state storage
 * __tf:write_tf_vars__ - used as a prerequisite for other tasks; write TerraForm variables to file on disk

 ## Installation